12 Dietary Changes to Lower Cancer Risk

 Some foods actually contribute to the development of cancer; other foods lessen the risk.
-Follow these diet guidelines from Dr. Sears to lower cancer risk.
-More specifically, this diet targets lowering the risk of colorectal cancer as well as preventing cardiovascular disease.
+Follow these dietary changes to lower cancer risk.
+More specifically, these dietary guidelines target lowering the risk of colorectal cancer as well as preventing cardiovascular disease.
 For people with a genetic tendency toward colorectal cancer, it is not just an option, it’s a lifesaving necessity.

 There are at least two ways in which dietary fat contributes to cancer risk.
 First, tumor cells need low density lipoproteins (LDL’s) to grow.
 Therefore, a diet that helps to lower LDL levels could keep potentially cancerous cells from growing.
 Eating fat also stimulates the production of bile, which is needed to digest fat.
 If a lot of bile is allowed to stagnate in the large intestine for a long period of time, it’s converted into apcholic acid, a proven carcinogen.
 Here are tips for eating not only less fat, but eating the right fats:

 Eating the wrong kinds of fat may be even more cancer-causing than eating too much fat.
 Cancer researchers became aware of this fat fact when they noticed that the incidence of most cancers is less in some cultures who actually have a high-fat diet, such as Eskimos (who eat a lot of seafood rich in omega 3 fatty acids) and the Mediterranean diet (which is plant-based, but high in monounsaturated oils).
 Some fats don’t contribute to cancer and may in fact have some anticancer properties: